 2012/2013) 25% 100% 62.5% Trigger to Implement Contingencies 85% or less of retail and office floorspace delivered in the urban boundary over a rolling 3 year period Trigger Met No. Contingencies Identify the problem and barriers/causes to development via discussions and/or assessment(s) Work with key partners, including Rossendale BC, to identify sites which can be built in 2-3 years and work with them to submit successful applications to meet deficit Work with developers/landowners of sites to bring sites forward faster (e.g. via development phasing, affordable phasing and completion notice) Consider commencing a review of the Policy Target 40% of all retail and office floor space to be provided in Rawtens stall Progress towards Target No new retail floorspace was provided within Rawtenstall town centre.
-The Valley Centre, which had been entirely vacant, was demolished, resulting in a loss of 5700m2 of retail floorspace.
+The Valley Centre, which had been entirely vacant, was demolished, resulting in a loss of 5700m of retail floorspace.
 The open space provided on this site is intended to be temporary, replaced with more typical retail and commercial businesses when the economy improves.
-Some office floorspace was provided at Crawshawbooth (A2), which is within the Rawtenstall Area Vision Area (792.9m2).
-The Council is committed to increasing the amount of retail and office floorspace delivered within Rawtenstall and is currently working with partners and developers through the Joint Venture scheme with Together Housing and Barnfield Construction as well as the Lives & Landscapes DPD (Site Allocations) to identify future sites and development opportunities to e 2011/2012 2012/2013 Cumulative 2 Year 2011/2012 2012/2010 Period (2011/2012 & 2012/2013) 25% 100% 62.5% Trigger to Implement Contingencies Less than 10% or more than 50 Rawtenstall over a 3 year rollin 0% of overall retail and/or office to geriod. floorspace provided in Trigger Met No. Contingencies Identify the problem and barriers/causes to development via discussions and/or assessment(s) Work with key partners, including Rossendale BC, to encourage development in the area including assisting with access to funding and resources.
-Work with partners to identify sites which can be built in 2-3 years and work with them to submit successful applications to meet deficit Consider a review of the Policy Target 30% of all new residential de period to 2026 velopment to be built in Rawte enstall over the plan Progress towards Target At 27% of total development built across the Borough, the level of new residential development built in Rawtenstall this year is slightly below the target.
-The figure is significantly higher compared to the percentage of new residential development built in Rawtenstall the previous year however which contributes to the lower percentage over the cumulative two year period.
-The Council will continue to work closely with partners and developers through the Lives & Landscapes DPD (Site Allocations) to identify future housing sites and increase the amount of housing built in Rawtenstall.
-Although development is progressing on several housing sites in Rawtenstall, some of this development is progressing at a slower rate than expected because of the current economic climate.
-It is anticipated that building rates will improve over the next few years and a major planning application is being progressed for the redevelopment of the Rossendale Hospital Site for housing which will increase levels of housing delivery in Rawtenstall.
+Some office floorspace was provided at Crawshawbooth (A2), which is within the Rawtenstall Area Vision Area (792.9m ).
+The Council is committed to increasing the amount of retail and office floorspace delivered within Rawtenstall and is currently working with partners and developers through the Joint Venture scheme with Together Housing and Barnfield Construction as well as the Lives & Landscapes DPD (Site Allocations) to identify future sites and development opportunities to ensure that this target is met.
+2011/2012 2012/2013 Cumulative 2 Year Period (2011/2012 & 2012/2013) 25% 100% 62.5% Trigger to Implement Contingencies Rawtenstall over a 3 year rollin 0% of overall retail and/or office t g period. floorspace provided in Trigger Met No. Contingencies assessment(s) 2.
+Work with key partners, incluarea including assisting with a 3.
+Work with partners to identify to submit successful applicatio 4.
+Consider a review of the Pol icy age development in the years and work with them Target 30% of all new residential de period to 2026 velopment to be built in Rawte enstall over the plan Progress towards Target development built in Rawtensta significantly higher compared t Rawtenstall the previous year I the cumulative two year period and developers through the Liv housing sites and increase the Although development is progressin economic climate.
+It is anticipa and a major planning application uilt across the Borough, the level all this year is slightly below the t o the percentage of new residen however which contributes to the .
+The Council will continue to wo ves & Landscapes DPD (Site Allo amount of housing built in Rawt essing on several housing sites g at a slower rate than expected ted that building rates will improv on is being progressed for the re- ousing which will increase levels arget.
+The figure is tial development built in a lower percentage over ork closely with partners pocations) to identify future enstall. in Rawtenstall, some of because of the current ve over the next few years development of the

-2011/2012 2012/2013 Cumulative 2 Year Period (2011/2012 & 2012/2013) 2% 27% 15% Trigger to Implement Contingencies Less than 10% or more than 50 Rawtenstall over a 3 year rolling 0% of all new residential develop g period. ment delivered in Trigger Met No. Contingencies Identify the problem and barriers/causes to development via discussions and/or assessment(s) Work with key partners, including Rossendale BC, to encourage development in the area including assisting with access to funding and resources.
-Work with partners to identify sites which can be built in 2-3 years and work with them to submit successful applications to meet deficit Consider a review of the Policy
+2011/2012 2012/2013 Cumulative 2 Year Period (2011/2012 & 2012/2013) 2% 27% 15% Trigger to Implement Contingencies Less than 10% or more than 50 Rawtenstall over a 3 year rollin 0% of all new residential develop g period. ment delivered in Trigger Met No. Contingencies assessment(s) 2.
+Work with key partners, incluarea including assisting with ac age development in the